 There are so many different cosmetic procedures that exist to help overhaul your entire smile but it can be confusing on where to start.
 This guide on full mouth restoration is the best starting point when considering any dental reconstruction.

 The procedure includes restoring your gums, jaw and, in some cases, the overall structure of your mouth.
 Mouth restoration treatment options differ depending on the severity of your condition.
-In instances such as oral cancer, the procedure may include replacing missing structures within the mouth.
+The procedure may include replacing missing structures within the mouth in instances such as oral cancer.
 Skilled dental experts at Dental Partners of Brookline follow a procedural approach when performing any full mouth restoration.

 The best candidates are patients with several dental problems that can be treated at one time.
 Dental issues that may necessitate a full mouth reconstruction include: